folio-org/folio-install/single-server.md

 * This is not considered to be a full production install.
 * There are some steps in the procedure called "sidebar" where one can go beyond the quarterly release to build a snapshot-based system (be careful).
 * This release uses PostgreSQL 9.6.1+ (upgrade to 10 is planned for Q2).
 * The _minimum_ RAM required for a system based on [platform-core](https://github.com/folio-org/platform-core) is 11 GB.
+See [why](#frequently-asked-questions).
 Keep this in mind if you are running on a VM.
 * To instead build a system based on [platform-complete](https://github.com/folio-org/platform-complete) will require approximately 24 GB.

 ## Summary